GoogleCloudPlatform/emblem/docs/auth-design.md

 appears to allude to that, though not explicitly.
 In any case, experimentation shows that this works, and has been adopted for Emblem.

-### How to remember the *refresh token*?

-Since the *refresh token* does not (or at least may not) expire it should not be put in a browser cookie, not matter how protected, even if it is encrypted.
-However server-side storage for the website, as opposed to the API, is still an open question.
-We will go with the encrypted cookie option for now, during early development and demonstrations, but we must change that before any outside use.

-Since the *refresh token* being used to get an *id token* requires providing a server-side *client secret*, this choice is not as bad as it might be.

 ## Revoking a *refresh token*

 We apparently can keep and use a *refresh token* indefinitely, but should we?
 We can revoke a *refresh token* we have access to.
-Our initial design decision will be to determine whether to do that or not.
-A likely first step would be to revoke the *refresh token* when the user explicitly logs out, or when the *refresh token* has not been used in some still to be decided interval.
+We revoke the *refresh token* when the user explicitly logs out, and we expect to revoke it after some period of unuse, but have not decided exactly when or how to do that yet.